jadijadi/lpic1book/content/1073_localisation_and_internationalisation.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/kqoipsM7AMA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ### timezone
-The earth is large and round so we have different timezones and different languages!
+The earth is large and round so we have different ***timezones*** and different ***languages***!
 There are even talks about a time zone for Mars and if we encounter aliens, they might also have their own languages.

 This makes a few problems:
 1. we may prefer our local language for our Linux